Limon00001/smartGrade-showcase/README.md

 <br/>

 ## 📰 Description :
 This is a simple one page application.
 This template is made by *`HTML5, Tailwind CSS, React JS.`* Two classes of students available class-01 & class-02.
-Here we will learn how to dynamically display data from an object or an external file using React.
+Here we will learn how to dynamically display data, images from an object or an external file using React.
 Also see how we can sort data according to any condition.

 <br />